 NON-FUND OBLIGATING DOCUMENT.
 This instrument is neither a fiscal nor a funds obligation document.
 Any endeavor or transfer of anything of value involving reimbursement or contribution of funds between the parties to this instrument will be handled in accordance with applicable laws, regulations, and procedures including those for government procurement and printing.
 Such endeavors will be outlined in separate agreements that shall be made in writing by representatives of the parties and shall be independently authorised by appropriate statutory authority.

 COMMENCEMENT/EXPIRATION DATE.
-This instrument is executed as of the date of last signature and, while subject to annual review, represents an ongoing arrangement with Council.
+This instrument is executed as of the date of last signature and, is subject to annual review.

 IN WITNESS WHEREOF, the parties hereto have executed this agreement as of the last written date below.

-Steven Lang John Knaggs
+Steven Lang Alan Rogers

+President Project Director,

+Partnerships and Engagement

-President CEOMaleny District Green Hills Fund Sunshine Coast Council
+Maleny District Green Hills Fund Sunshine Coast Council

+Dated Dated